NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 #### Libraries

-Install the libraries that will be imported in the noteboos:
+Install the libraries that will be imported in the notebook:
 * 00-Introduction:
     * skimage [here](https://scikit-image.org/docs/dev/install.html) used to import/show images